laurelherting/lmh-headspace/AWS/examTips.md

   have high speed, low latency communication between each of the nodes, and minimize the chance of underlying hardware failure
 * answer: deploy the EC2 servers in a Spread Placement Group

+### AWS Storage Gateway
+* AWS service - acts as a file system mounted on an S3 bucket